 Just like the previous owner, the current owner, Deutsche Wohnen SE, has clearly spoken out in favour of preserving this architectural gem.
 A few years ago, Deutsche Wohnen SE entrusted me with the key management.

 Throughout the year a visit is normally reserved exclusively for trade visitors: After you have received a permit* from Deutsche Wohnen SE, I will take you upstairs.

 Only on Berlin’s “Tag des offenen Denkmals” (open monument day) – every year on the second weekend in September – is it open to the public in the afternoon.

 These dates are accordingly very busy and since 2019 must be regulated by means of pre-registration and limiting the number of visitors.

-The tour described above is the only authorized tour with which you can visit the studio.
+The tour described above is an authorized tour which allows you to visit the studio.
 Relaxed.